Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Strategies and Heuristic Method

 In the table \ref{Tbl Tree Generated by Head-Left Algorithm} below, we present a binary tree for the first column of \textsc{Table} \ref{Tbl Uniform Random Setting Example} (Realization 1), with the following parameters: sorting by specific weight ($s = \boldsymbol{\gamma} $), $ f = 0.5 $, $ m = 2 $; \textsc{Figure} \ref{Fig Tree Generated by Head-Left Algorithm} shows its graphic representation.
 Finally, \textsc{Figure} \ref{Fig Tree Generated by Head-Left Algorithm Biased} depicts a tree generated for the same realization, but with parameters $s = \boldsymbol{\gamma} $, $ f = 0.4 $ and $ m = 2 $; the corresponding table is omitted.

 \item \textbf{Second Case: Balanced Left-Right Subtrees.} Select the same parameters as in the previous case except for the fraction head $ f\in [0,1] $ since this will be $ 0.5 $ by default.
-Once the list of rooms is sorted according to criterion $ s \in \{ \p, \capac, \boldsymbol{\gamma}\} $, the left-child $V_{l}$ is defined as the rooms in even positions on the sorted list $ V $.
-The right-child is defined as the complement of the left-child i.e., $ V_{r} \defining V - V_{l} $ i.e., the left and right children are as balanced as possible according to $ s $.
+Once the list of eligible items is sorted according to criterion $ s \in \{ \p, \capac, \boldsymbol{\gamma}\} $, the list of items $ A^{V_{l}} $ assigned to the left-child $ V_{l} $ is defined as the items in even positions on the sorted list $ A^{V} $.
+The items $ A^{V_{r}} $ assigned to the right-child, is defined as the complement of those assigned to the left-child i.e., $ A^{V_{r}} \defining A^{V} - A^{V_{l}} $ i.e., the left and right lists of items are as balanced as possible, according to $ s $.
+The left and right demands are computed according to \textsc{Equation} \eqref{Eqn Demand Fraction}.
 Again, the tree is constructed recursively as the \textsc{Algorithm} \ref{Alg Balanced-Left Tree Generation} shows.
+In \textsc{Table} \ref{Tbl Balanced Tree for Particular Example} below, we present a binary tree for the first column (Realization 1) of \textsc{Table} \ref{Tbl Uniform Random Setting Example}, with the following parameters: sorting by specific weight ($s = \boldsymbol{\gamma} $), $ m = 2 $; its graphic representation is displayed in \textsc{Figure} \ref{Fig Tree Generated by Balanced Left-Right Algorithm}.